 So the time has come to purchase another computer.
 This could be your first one but most likely you are doing this for the second or third time.
 You have already spent top dollar on brand name products in the past and now you are preparing to do it again,

 But do you really need a new computer?
 How long ago was it that you bought your computer (the one you have now).
 Most computers have a three year life span in that they are considered obsolete in three years.
-This is because the software is constantly being upgraded and improved upon and the hardware is upgrading and improving to keep pace with the latest hardware improvements.
+This is because the software is constantly being upgraded and improved upon to keep pace with the latest hardware improvements.

-Here are some points to consider before you even decide IF it is time for a new machine or not.
+Here are some points to consider before you even decide it it really is time for a new machine or not.

 1) What do I do with my computer?
 Never mind what the computer will do, that means nothing if it is not what you want to do.
-You do not need to buy a 3000 dollar high-end gaming laptop if all you ever do is check your email, facebook your friends and watch youtube videos.
+You do not need to buy a high-end gaming laptop if all you ever do is check your email, facebook your friends and watch youtube videos.
 For that the cheapest computer in the store will do just nicely as long as it has a good reputation for functionality.
-But before you even get to the store, ask yourself if your computer is actually broken and in need of replacement.
+But before you even get to the store, ask yourself why your home needs a new computer.
 Does it no longer do what you want it to do?
 If it functions fine and does what you want it to do then probably you have no need to replace it.
-Your not a business when you are at home.
-You have no competitors, there is no need for the latest and greatest computer in your house.
+An active memory upgrade can solve many speed issues on older machines and is usually cheaper to do.

 Did you know that a upgrade to active memory can add a couple of years to your computer's lifespan?